FrancescoFabiano/EFP/README.md

 - The repository also includes several scripts to help in the testing/debugging process.
 These are located inside the folder *scripts*.
 - All the utilized beanchmark are preserved in the folder *exp*.
 - The folder *ICAPS_EFP_OLD* contains EFP v.
 1.0 (introduced in (Le et al. 2018)) for comparison and testing.
+- The repository contains DockerFile for create container and images to compile and run
+- The repository include project settings and various profile to works on ide (CLion), profiles available: Build, Build Clean, Execute, Execute and Build
+- Now can debug at run time with debugger (Clion), profiling with CLion profiler integrated (Callstack, Memory, CPU usage and More)

 #### Bibliography
 Baral, C.; Gelfond, G.; Pontelli, E.; and Son, T. C. 2015.